Book available on Amazon in Kindle and in print

 About the author

 Both Kindle and in print.

 Where can I get the Kindle version from?

 From these international Amazon stores.
 Here are the direct links:

 What about the printed book?
 Where can I buy that from?

 The book is produced as "print on demand" which means as soon as you order it, the book is printed and shipped to you.
 While the book is only available from the US, UK and European stores, if you're outside of these countries, Amazon will ship to you, no matter what country you live in.
-I occasionally have copies for sale on this website.
 It is not available in stores.

 When was the book released?

 I love the book!
 How can I help?

 Tell your friends and colleagues there's a better way to deal with foot blisters!